 Protolabs has plenty of experience with the use of inserts and fasteners in injection-molded parts.
 Sheet metal is no different, where panel fasteners and other types of PEM hardware are used to bolster parts or provide threads for assembly.
 One thing to be aware of here is that, depending on the kind of plating the part will receive after fabrication, as well as the type of material it’s made of, the insert may need to be installed before or after the post-processing operation.
 This is one area where you definitely want to check with one of the Protolabs experts before pushing the “accept” button.

-The plating services at Protolabs cover anodize, zinc, chromate, tin, and black oxide.
-Powder coating, painting, and silk-screen services, using a handful of stock colors and special colors on request are offered.
+The plating services at Protolabs cover anodize, zinc, and chromate oxide.
+Powder coating and silk-screen services, using a handful of stock colors and special colors on request, are offered.
 There’s little to be aware of from a design perspective except to understand what each of those surface treatments does, which process(es) can be used with which material(s), and when to apply them (re-read the previous section if you’re planning to install hardware).
 Also, be aware that there is an additional charge for each of these services and lead times might be a bit longer.